mntsx/thoad/README.md

 **PyTorch** is distributed under the [BSD 3-Clause License](https://opensource.org/license/BSD-3-Clause).
 See PyTorch’s own [LICENSE](https://github.com/pytorch/pytorch/blob/main/LICENSE) file for its full terms.

-## How to cite thoad
+## How to Cite

-If you use **thoad** in your work, please cite it with the following BibTeX entry:
+If you use **thoad** in your work, please consider citing it with the following BibTeX entry:

 ```bibtex
 @Misc{thoad2025,